- Bats Right, Throws Right

 He was 10-2, 0.47 in 2002 and the top pitcher in the Netherlands.
 It was a Neptunus club record for ERA.
 He allowed 6 runs in 6 1/3 IP in the 2002 Intercontinental Cup.
 In '03, Robbie was 12-1, 0.93 and won pitcher of the year honors.
 He led Hoofdklasse in ERA, wins and strikeouts (106 in 106 innings) to win the pitching Triple Crown for the champion Neptunus club.
 In the 2003 European Championship, he struck out 15 in 12 innings and allowed no runs.
 He was 1-0, getting the win in the Gold Medal game against the Greek national team.
 In the 2003 Baseball World Cup, Cordemans was 2-0 with a 3.65 ERA; the rest of the Dutch staff went 1-3.
 Cordemans allowed one run and 6 hits in the 2003 World Port Tournament, going 2-0.

 Cordemans was the Holland Series MVP in 2004 after winning games one and four.
 He played in the Olympics for the third time, appearing for the Netherlands in the 2004 Summer Games.
 In '05, the 30-year-old veteran had another huge year (13-1, 0.77), winning yet another ERA title and tying for the lead in wins in being named Pitcher of the Year once again.
 His 2.12 ERA during his time with Neptunus was the lowest in club history for a career.
-Cordemans had a 0.00 ERA in the 2005 European Championship, tied for second with two wins and was 5th with 12 strikeouts for the Gold Medal winners.
+Cordemans had a 0.00 ERA in 15 IP in the 2005 European Championship, tied for second with two wins and was 5th with 12 strikeouts for the Gold Medal winners.
 During the 2005 Baseball World Cup, Rob went 2-1 with a 2.63 ERA and 17 K in 13 2/3 IP.

 Pitching for the Netherlands in the 2006 World Baseball Classic, he fanned four but allowed four hits and two runs (one earned) in 2 2/3 IP.
 He joined ADO for the '06 campaign and went 9-3 with a 1.72 ERA and 127 strikeouts in 131 IP.
 He finished fourth in the league in ERA and led in strikeouts and innings in a drop-off from his recent performances.